 Please note that LSAMP undergraduate programs do not include social sciences, and all LSAMP students are U.S. citizens and permanent residents.
 If you meet all of these requirements, you are eligible to apply for the fellowship.Please download and complete the application, following the instructions within the document.

-UPDATE: March 2017: There are two slots available as of May 2018, available for 8 months.
+UPDATE: October 2017: There is one slot available as of May 2018, available for 8 months.
 The academic department must commit to a plan that will cover 16 months + 3 additional years so that the student can pursue the PhD.
 Please use the application below.
-Faculty can contact Renetta Tull at email@example.com for more information.
+Faculty can contact Renetta Tull at firstname.lastname@example.org for more information.